 - Submit a registration dossier to the ECHA

-- Update Safety Data Sheets (SDSs) if the hazardous properties of the chemical are unavailable
+- Update Safety Data Sheets (SDS) if the hazardous properties of the chemical are unavailable

 - Use the risk management measures specified on the SDSs

 - Inform their suppliers on how the substances will be used